eokahya/electron_id/README.md

 # electron_id

-The steps of running ipynb file at beluga cluster:
+The steps that you have to follow each time to run an ipynb file at beluga cluster:

 1) ssh -Y username@beluga.computecanada.ca
 2) module load python/3.6